easybuilders/easybuild-docs/docs/contributing.md

 #### Adding tests {: #contributing_review_process_adding_tests }

-An implicit requirement for contributions, in particular contributions to the EasyBuild framework, is that they **must be accompanied by additional tests or test cases**.
+An implicit requirement for contributions, in particular contributions to the SimpleBuild framework, is that they **must be accompanied by additional tests or test cases**.

 For new features or enhancements, a dedicated test (case) must be added